rtzeng/processMemChk/README.md

   * CentOS 6.5 and RHEL 6.6 using python version 2.6.6
   * Ubuntu 14.04.1 LTS using python version 2.7.6

 The scripts have not been tested on OSX nor using python version 3.X.
-One would need to convert a few of the python print cmds and bash ps commands if wanting to run on a MAC or using python 3.X.
+You would need to convert a few of the python print cmds and bash ps commands if you want to run on a MAC or want to use python 3.X.

 Testing the Scripts
 -------------------

 A descending sort of the RSS values from the ps command results in the process that has the highest memory usage.
-Therefore the scripts don't need to loop through each process against the low/high limits.
+I coded in a loop to loop through the process list, but as an enhancement I don't think the loop is needed.
+This is though is on the TODO list below.

 A script was used to test with various low and high values and few bugs were identified and corrected.
 The output of the test script unfortunately is cryptic unless you go through what each command is checking.
 In addition to testing values, a speed test was conducted between the BASH and python script.
 The python script is approximately 40% faster than the BASH script.
-A sample of the time it takes to run each script is given below:
+A small sample of the time it takes to run each script is given below:

        BASH timed run:
              [rtzeng@hills processMemChk]$ time ./check_proc_mem.sh